Karsavarthan/Ex.No-6/README.md

-# Ex.No.6 Development of Python Code Compatible with Multiple AI Tools
+[# Ex.No.6 Development of Python Code Compatible with Multiple AI Tools

-# Register no: 212222030003
+# Register no: 212223040040
-# Name : ARUL C
+# Name : DHINESH M
 # Aim: Write and implement Python code that integrates with multiple AI tools to automate the task of interacting with APIs, comparing outputs, and generating actionable insights with Multiple AI Tools

 # AI Tools Required: